TEN PRINCIPLES

 TEN

-Parents are not treated as passive recipients.
+Parents are not treated as passive and powerless recipients.
 They can work at the grassroots to help improve or create a local effective early support system